 - a breakdown of trust between the School and the parents.
-This may manifest itself in a number of ways, including: - (i) parents not supporting the School's sanction structures; - (ii) vexatious or persistent behaviour, such as parents repeatedly bringing unsubstantiated complaints or the same complaint being raised after it has been considered at all three stages of the School's complaints procedure; - (iii) abusive behaviour by parents to School staff, pupils or other parents (including as a spectator at school fixtures). - a breakdown of trust between the School and pupil.
-This may manifest itself in a number of ways, including: - (i) persistent misconduct such as unauthorised absence from School; - (ii) when a pupil has brought a malicious allegation against a member of staff or another pupil and where there are reasonable grounds that this may happen again in the future; - (iii) when a pupil's progress is unsatisfactory; and - other circumstances where the Head (after appropriate consultation) is satisfied that parents' behaviour or conduct is unreasonable; and/or adversely affects (or is likely to adversely affect) their child's or other children's progress at the School, or the wellbeing of School staff; and or brings (or is likely to bring) the School into disrepute; and/or is not in accordance with parents' obligations under the Parent Contract.
+This may manifest itself in a number of ways, including: - (i) parents not supporting the School's sanction structures; - (ii) Parents treating the School or a member of staff unreasonably; - (iii) vexatious or persistent behaviour, such as parents repeatedly bringing unsubstantiated complaints or the same complaint being raised after it has been considered at all three stages of the School's complaints procedure; - (iv) abusive behaviour by parents to School staff, pupils or other parents (including as a spectator at school fixtures). - a breakdown of trust between the School and pupil.
+This may manifest itself in a number of ways, including:

+- (i) persistent misconduct such as unauthorised absence from School; - (ii) when a pupil has brought a malicious allegation against a member of staff or another pupil and where there are reasonable grounds that this may happen again in the future; - (iii) when a pupil's progress is unsatisfactory; and - other circumstances where the Head (after appropriate consultation) is satisfied that parents' behaviour or conduct is unreasonable; and/or adversely affects (or is likely to adversely affect) their child's or other children's progress at the School, or the wellbeing of School staff; and or brings (or is likely to bring) the School into disrepute; and/or is not in accordance with parents' obligations under the Parent Contract.